Inference-time Scaling of Diffusion Models through Classical Search: Global Search of Denoising Diffusion Models

 \subsection{DFS-based search}

 In this section, we provide the details and pseudo code for DFS in Alg.~\ref{alg:dfs}.
 To better utilize previously explored sampling paths, we employ a buffer to store prior results.
-When no particles pass the threshold constraint, we retrieve the best sample from the buffer.
+When the budget is exhausted and no more backtracking is allowed, we retrieve the best sample from the buffer.

 Similar to BFS, controlling the set of evaluation steps allows a trade-off between efficiency and accuracy.
-Evaluating at earlier time steps introduces higher uncertainty but enables earlier resampling.
+Evaluating at earlier time steps introduces higher uncertainty but enables backtracking.
 Additionally, adjusting the backtracking depth $\Delta_T$ governs the search scope: a small $\Delta_T$ reduces computation and favors local search, while a larger $\Delta_T$ enables broader exploration at the cost of increased computation.

 In practice, we set the evaluation steps to $\mathcal{S}=\sets{\frac{1}{2}T, \frac{1}{4}T}$ for image experiments to save compute, and to $\mathcal{S}=\sets{\frac{3}{4}T, \frac{3}{4}T-1, \cdots, 1}$ for PointMaze experiments.
 We set the recurrence depth to $T/2$ for image tasks and $T/4$ for PointMaze, corresponding to the denoised steps at which samples are first evaluated.
-The threshold schedule $\delta_t$ is also set to `increase' as in Eq.\ref{eq:increase}, enforcing tighter constraints for samples with lower noise.
+The threshold schedule $\delta_t$ is also set to `increase' as in Eq.\ref{eq:increase} in our PointMaze experiments, enforcing tighter constraints for samples with lower noise.
+We use a simple constant $\delta_t=\delta$ schedule in our image experiments.

-In our experiments, we observed that when backtracking to $t_{\text{next}}=T$—thus fully restarting—the nonzero terminal SNR $\alpha_T/\sigma_T$ in many diffusion schedules \cite{lin2024common} can lead to cumulative errors with repeated backtracking.
+In our experiments, we observed that when backtracking to $t_{\text{next}}=T$—thus fully restarting—the nonzero terminal SNR $\alpha_T/\sigma_T$ in many diffusion schedules \citep{lin2024common} can lead to cumulative errors with repeated backtracking.
 Therefore, when backtracking to $t_{\text{next}}=T$, we initialize with fresh Gaussian noise.